 You can find step-by-step plans with dimensions, cut lists, and a list of materials in my shop here.

-If you are looking for inspiration on how to decorate this bed, here are 10 Montessori floor house beds with free plans.
+If you want inspiration on decorating this bed, here are 10 Montessori floor house beds with free plans.
 I have some suggestions on cute decor from small businesses including a super fun drapery that you can put on top to take this bed on a whole new level.

-Check my Instagram @ifonlyapril where I post behind the scenes of what's is happening in If Only April world π
+Check my Instagram @ifonlyapril where I post behind the scenes of what's happening in the If Only April world 🙂

-If a full-size bed is too big for your kids, check out the Montessori floor house bed in twin size.
+If a full-size bed is too big for your kids, check out the twin-size Montessori floor house bed.
+Or watch me make it on my YouTube channel here

 xoxo,